HumanSignal/label-studio/docs/source/guide/frontend.md

 ## Frontend integration guide

+You can use Label Studio Frontend separately in your own projects: just include it in your HTML page.
 Instantiate a new Label Studio object with a selector for the div that should become the editor.
 To see all the available options for the initialization of LabelStudio object, please check the [Reference](frontend_reference.html).

   ``` xhtml
     <!-- Include Label Studio stylesheet -->